 The family is eternally grateful for the care and grace provided by his loving caregivers, Wanda, Andrea, Marviet, Renee, and Jodeci; and the compassionate and dignified care provided to him by Community Home Care and Hospice.

 The family will receive friends Friday evening from 6:00 p.m. until 8:00 p.m. at Jones Funeral Home, Jacksonville.
 Funeral services will be held on Saturday, 1:00 p.m. at St. Anne’s Episcopal Church.

 Memorial donations can be made to the St. Anne’s Episcopal Church, Attn: Columbarium Beautification Fund, 711 Henderson Drive, Jacksonville, NC 28540.

-The North Carolina Soccer Hall of Fame was established in 1996 to recognize and honor those persons, either a player, coach, referee or administrator, that have made significant contributions to the game of soccer in the State of North Carolina.
+The North Carolina Soccer Hall of Fame was established in 1996 to recognize and honor those persons, either player, coach, referee or administrator, that have made significant contributions to the game of soccer in the State of North Carolina.
 To be eligible, inductees would have spent several years in North Carolina directly involved in and promoting the game.
-Those with primarily regional or national accomplishments have accomplishments that draw attention to furthering the game in the State by virtue of their prior relationship to North Carolina.
-The National Champions Hall of Honor recognizes North Carolina soccer teams and programs that have won a national championship at the highest levels of competition in youth, amateur adult, college and professional soccer.
+Those with primarily regional or national accomplishments may also be considered when those accomplishments draw attention to furthering the game in the State by virtue of their prior relationship in North Carolina.